moolinks/hugo-blog-theme/content/authors/admin/_index.md

 ---
 # Display name
-title: Moolinkyang (楊馥寧)
+title: Moolinkyang (杨馥宁)

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: 軟件工程碩士在讀
+role: software

 # Status emoji
 status: